openhwgroup/core-v-mcu/fpga/README.md

 ```
 5. Download and install Xilinx Vivado (currently procedure has been tested using 2019.2).
 You will need to register for a Xilinx account to download the [installer](https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2019.2_1106_2127_Lin64.bin).
 To build for the Genesys2 board, you will need the full Vivado Design Suite and a license (Genesys2 board should include a voucher for a device-locked license).
 To build for the NexysA7-100T, the free Xilinx Vivado WebPack is sufficient (this can be selected during the installation).
 If you are only using Xilinx tools to download pre-generated bitstreams, you only need to install Vivado Lab Edition (this does not include any design tools).
 Install Vivado in the default location `/opt/Xilinx`.

+If you are only using the pre-built bitstreams and want to avoid downloading Xilinx tools, a third option is to copy them on to a SD card or USB thumb drive.
+For the SD card format it as FAT32.
+Ensure there is just one file ending `.bit` on the drive and switch jumper on the MODE pins (see below) to be on the rightmost setting (USB/SD).

 More detail on installing Vivado can be found [here](https://reference.digilentinc.com/vivado/installing-vivado/start ).

 6. Install the Digilent board files.
 Vivado does not install the board definition files for Genesys 2 or NexysA7.
 Board definition files are typically installed here: